GSA/digitalgov.gov/content/posts/2015-07-20-the-content-corner-determining-your-users-needs.md

 ---
+url: /2015/07/20/the-content-corner-determining-your-users-needs/
 date: 2015-07-20 10:20:36 -0400
-title: 'The Content Corner\: Determining Your User&amp;#8217;s Needs'
+title: 'The Content Corner: Determining Your User&#8217;s Needs'
-summary: 'I recently wrapped up a series of user interviews as part of a review of our judiciary-wide intranet in order to provide better digital services to our customers (and yes, our internal users are our customers, not just the general public).
-As I prepare to delve back into determining user and content needs for a'
+summary: I recently wrapped up a series of user interviews as part of a review of our judiciary-wide intranet in order to provide better digital services to our customers (and yes, our internal users are our customers, not just the general public).
+As I prepare to delve back into determining user and content needs for a
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
   - UX